📖 14 min read

 The most overlooked factor in digital bank comparisons isn’t the interest rate — it’s how much money you can actually put in.

-GXS and MariBank both cap at S$75,000.
-That means if you have S$100,000 in savings, you can’t park all of it in either bank.
-You’d need to split it across multiple banks.
+GXS caps at S$95,000 and MariBank at S$100,000.
+That means if you have more than S$100,000 in savings, you’d need to split it across multiple banks.

-Trust Bank, with its S$1.2 million cap, solves this — but only if you meet the conditions for the higher rate.
+Trust Bank, with its S$1,200,000 cap, solves this — but only if you meet the conditions for the higher rate.
 At the base rate of 0.05%, you’d earn just S$50/year on S$100,000.
 That’s worse than a traditional DBS savings account.

-For most Singaporeans with S$20,000–S$75,000 in savings, GXS is the clear winner.
-For amounts above S$75,000, you’ll need a multi-bank strategy — perhaps GXS (first S$75,000) + MariBank (next S$75,000) + a traditional bank for the rest.
+For most Singaporeans with S$20,000–S$95,000 in savings, GXS offers a reasonable no-conditions rate.
+For amounts above S$95,000, consider a multi-bank strategy — perhaps GXS (first S$95,000) + MariBank (next S$100,000) + a traditional bank for the rest.

 Who Backs Each Bank?